marcelm/radonwave/README.md

 outside the house, it took 24 hours until the value reported here had dropped from over 500 to 17.

+The meaning of the “Radon conc.
+1 day” value is described by [Airthings on their Raspberry Pi website](https://airthings.com/raspberry-pi/) as follows:

+> The radon long term measurements are averaged from the batteries are
+> inserted up to one year.

-I am not quite sure what the value “Radon conc.
-1 day” is.
-After a reset, the value reported here was identical to the “Radon conc. average” value for the first 24 hours and then started to differ.
-It is possibly some type of long-term average: After we had radon mitigation installed, the value has been dropping very slowly.
-It is not the same as the 48 hour, month or year average as reported by the app, but probably closer to three months.
+It appears that after a reset, the value is identical to “Radon conc. average” for the first 24 hours and then starts to differ.

 # Other characteristics